fastify/fastify-dx/URMA.md

 In some ways it can be considered a superset of it, but there are some key differences.

+## Status

+This is a **living document** in its earliest stage — a lot of things might still change as we develop **Fastify DX** and following the feedback of all interested parties (e.g., other framework authors willing to collaborate).

 ## Problem

 The problem this specification tries to solve is how to determine the behaviour of web pages that can be both **server-side rendered** and (continuosly) **client-side rendered** in an uniform way.
 It tries to answer these questions: